Zachary5349/Word-Wizard-NLC/README.md

 Play the local multiplayer game mode to battle a friend!
 Also, check the leaderboard and compete for the fastest story-mode run

+Note - The game still has a few bugs, notably at the dragon level.
+It may crash after being hit by several fireballs at once.
 ## Assets
 All art assets were created by Siddhartha Venkatayogi and owned by the Word Wizard Team